scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_3.md

      ```

 ### Verify BGP Routing Table
+We've listed a number of verification steps to show various options from within the FRR CLI.
+Feel free to do all, or just some of these steps.

 5. **Verify IPv4** routes.
 SONiC router *leaf-1* should have received the following
      ```
      show ip route bgp